G-Research/siembol/docs/siembol_ui/how-tos/how_to_deploy_configurations_in_siembol_ui.md

 ## Release config not in current release
 To release a config that is not released, click the `Add to Release` button in the `Release Actions` column.

-## Create Pull Request with new release in siembol ui
+## Create Pull Request with new release in Siembol UI
 <img src="../screenshots/submit_dialog_alert.png" alt="drawing" width='600px'/>

-Once configs have been added/deleted/upgraded/reorded use the `Release PR` button above which is enabled after changes to release.
+Once configs have been added/deleted/upgraded/reordered use the `Release PR` button above which is enabled after changes to release.
 This will open up a dialog, for some services it will automatically run a validation in the background, for others (e.g: alert, correlationalert) additional metadata can be specified in the dialog before clicking the `Validate` button (see in screenshot above).
 Once validated the changes to the release are displayed in the dialog.

 For some services it will be possible to run tests on the all the configs in the service by clicking the `Test` button in the dialog.